 And last, but by no means least, is the duo K-9 “Taco” and Corporal Matthew Aitken, who also happens to be the course instructor.
 And his right hand man throughout the training period was Assistant Instructor, Deputy Robert Wilkins, from Pasco County Sheriff’s Office.

 I must say it’s pretty impressive to see a really long line of K-9 cruisers circle the field with lights flashing.
 Then, once they were in their allotted spaces, handlers and dogs awaited signals for action.
 The group comprised seasoned working dogs and rookies about to join their ranks.
-Also, a very young little guy who totally impressed us with his smarts and cuteness.
-The attendees would meet him later.
+Also awaiting his turn was a very young little guy who totally impressed us with his smarts and cuteness.
+The attendees would meet him later on.

 We saw agility demonstrations consisting of jumping fences and walking in between the handler’s legs while on the go.
 In addition, there were narcotics and explosive device detection demos.
 And, of course, locating and catching bad guys with their bite technique apprehensions.

 But on K9 graduation day it was “Chaos,” the puppy-in-training, who melted everyone’s heart.
 I wonder how he got that name!
-Directed by his handler, Deputy Rob Wilkins with the Pasco County Sheriff’s Office K9 Unit, it was immediately obvious that he was a natural.
+Directed by his handler, Deputy Rob Wilkins with the Pasco County Sheriff’s Office K9 Unit, something was immediately obvious.
+That he was an absolute natural.
 He knew exactly how to apprehend the “fake” suspect despite his juvenile stature.

 Out Of The Blue